codewithavish/TvMazeShowsApp/README.md

 Features:
 Displays a list of TV shows retrieved from the TVMaze API.
-Allows users to view details of each TV show.
+Allows users to view TV show list.
 Implements Dependency Injection using Hilt for cleaner and more maintainable code.
 Utilizes coroutines for managing asynchronous tasks efficiently.
 Adheres to MVVM architecture for separation of concerns and better code organization.